AbhilashKashyap/MPCA_Project_Door_Access/readme.md

 MQ-2 Gas Sensor
 Jumper Cables

-The repository has two demo videos to show the working of the project under /Demos Project Code is under /Project
+The repository has a demo video to show the working of the project under /Demos Project Code is under /Project

 The Project Code is based on Miquel Balboa's MFRC 522 Example Codes and the corresponding libraries need to be added to Arduino IDE before using.